 In a divorce, one of the most emotionally, if not financially, valuable assets is the family home.
 For many homeowners, it is so much more than a dollar sign.
 Perhaps it is your dream home, and you searched for years to find it or worked with architects and builders to create it from the ground up and make sure it was just perfect.
 You may have raised your children there or may have planned to raise your children there.

 Regardless, the family home is typically subject to property division during a divorce.
-I recognize the full value of this important asset and will work with you in pursuit of your preferred outcome, whether you are dedicated to keeping the family home or you are comfortable leaving it behind.
+We recognize the full value of this important asset and will work with you in pursuit of your preferred outcome, whether you are dedicated to keeping the family home or you are comfortable leaving it behind.

 The same is true if you have a second home or vacation home.
 Have you and your family always owned real estate near Lake Cumberland that you use as a getaway?
 Have you and your spouse purchased a cabin out of state, perhaps in western or northern Michigan?
-This real property will likely also have to be divided in your divorce, and I can assist to ensure it is handled with care.
+This real property will likely also have to be divided in your divorce, and we can assist to ensure it is handled with care.

 Dividing Income-Generating Real Estate Assets

 Does your portfolio include one or more residential rental properties?
 Perhaps you own single-family homes and apartment buildings throughout Ohio or even in other states.
 Does your portfolio include commercial rental properties like shopping centers in the suburbs or office buildings in downtown Cincinnati?
 Maybe you own agricultural land that you rent, land with leased mineral rights or something else.
-My experience means I can handle even the most complex scenarios.
+Our experience means we can handle even the most complex scenarios.

 Overcoming The Complexities

 Every portfolio requires a unique and often creative approach.
 A real estate portfolio that includes a series of commercial spaces in Ohio and other states simply cannot be handled in the same way as a portfolio that includes several multi-family homes you rent in northern Kentucky.
-Whatever your case may be, you can be confident that I will protect your interests.
-I have earned a reputation for helping people with substantial real estate portfolios successfully navigate the divorce process.
+Whatever your case may be, you can be confident that we will protect your interests.
+We have earned a reputation for helping people with substantial real estate portfolios successfully navigate the divorce process.

 Call Today To Discuss Real Property In Divorce